SpenceKonde/DxCore/README.md

 # DxCore - Arduino support for the AVR DA, DB-series and DD-series

-## 1.5.7 - EA "support" in beta form is now available
+## 1.5.8 - EA "support" in beta form is now available in a release
-This is a very generous definition of the word - The first version where it is believed to be fully working will be numbered 1.6.0, and within a few patch versions of that, it likely will be.
+This version has been confirmed to compile Bare Minimum for all EA.
 There are lots of issues impacting this currently and I'm not going to even start listing them here, but make issues if you don't see em.
 Expect particular issues with:
 * TCA1 PWM, particularly where `TCAROUTEA & 0x00111000 != 0`